-Ankylosing spondylitis is a type of arthritis that typically begins in the spine and the joints between the spine and the pelvis.
-It causes pain, stiffness, and may affect the shape of the spine and mobility.
+Ankylosing spondylitis is a type of arthritis.
+It often begins in the area where the spine meets the pelvis and particularly in the sacroiliac joints.
+It causes pain and stiffness and may affect the shape of the spine and mobility.

-Around 1 in 10 people with the condition experience symptoms so severe, they are at risk of long-term disability.
+Around 1 in 10 people with the condition experience symptoms so severe that they are at risk of long-term disability.

 - pain in the lower back, hips, and buttocks